At a glance…

 - 4th May - 26th May

 - 30th November - 2nd February

-The aim of this project is to increase access to quality healthcare in Uganda, providing support to under-resourced local clinics, medical centers and hospitals.
+The aim of this project is to increase access to quality healthcare in Uganda, providing support to under-resourced local clinics, medical centres and hospitals.
 These placements encompass a wide range of medical fields and offer in and out-patient services, supporting a high number of patients each day.